A lot of people suffer from various health problems, such as obesity and diabetes, and the primary culprit is, often than not, the food they eat.

 The Standard Ketogenic Diet

-Or SKD.
 This is the most common keto diet that many dieters are familiar with.

 The Standard Ketogenic Diet is simple and very effective, especially when it comes to weight loss.